 Concentration risk may arise from dependencies and exposure to a concentration of a single or small group of (connected) clients, suppliers, and other counterparties or insufficient diversification of assets.
-The Firm considers concentration risk as part of the assessment of other existing risks (similar to reputational risk), rather than it being considered a stand-alone risk.

-The Firm does not trade on its own account and, its exposure to concentration risk in respect of its investment assets is limited.

-The Firm does monitor and manage its concentration risk with respect to clients.
-The most relevant concentration risk from counterparties/suppliers relates to banking relationships.
-MMC Treasury closely monitor and manage the Firm's banking relationships, with cash held with high-grade banks and well-diversified AAA rated Money Market Funds, in line with strict criteria, to minimise the concentration risk.
-The credit rating, total assets and total equity of banks are also monitored to ensure the banks remain within the Firm's criteria.
+Mercer considers concentration risk as part of the assessment of other existing risks (similar to reputational risk), rather than it being considered a stand-alone risk.
+This includes as part of Financial Risk and Strategic Risk.
+Given that Mercer does not trade on its own account/ book, its exposure to concentration risk in respect of its investment assets is limited.
+Mercer does monitor and manage its concentration risk with respect to clients.
+The most relevant concentration risk from counterparties/ suppliers relates to banking relationships.
+Treasury closely monitor and manage Mercer's banking relationships, with cash held with high-grade banks and well-diversified AAA rated Money Market Funds, in line with strict criteria, to minimise the concentration risk.
+The credit rating, total assets and total equity of banks are also actively monitored to ensure the banks remain within the Firm's criteria.